benbrahim777/RepData_PeerAssessment1/PA1_template.md

 This section shows how to load and process data

 ### 1.Load the data
+We load data from "activity.csv"

 ```r
 my_data <- read.csv("activity.csv") # Read in data file
 ```

 ### 2.Process/transform the data
+We reformat dates in our data frame

 ```r
 # Dates are formatted as YYYY-MM-DD